gurmitteotia/guflow/README.md

 ### Features:
 Guflow:
 * Allows you to create complex workflows with ease and flexibility
-* Supports parallel execution of lambda functions, activities, child workflow and timers in the workflow
+* Supports parallel execution of Lambda functions, activities, child workflow and timers in the workflow
 * Supports fork and join of [workflow branches](https://github.com/gurmitteotia/guflow/wiki/Workflow-branches)
-* Supports recursion around an individual item (lambda function, activity, child workflow and timer) or whole execution branch
+* Supports recursion around an individual item (Lambda function, activity, child workflow and timer) or whole execution branch
 * Provides equal supports for scheduling the activities written in other framework/language
-* Provides intuitive [signal APIs](https://github.com/gurmitteotia/guflow/wiki/Workflow-signals) to easily implement human approvals using serverless lambda functions.
+* Provides intuitive [signal APIs](https://github.com/gurmitteotia/guflow/wiki/Workflow-signals) to easily implement human approvals using serverless Lambda functions.
 * Supports async/sync activity method
 * Supports activity throttling
 * Supported by behavioural unit tests and continuously released.